 - submit a current resume' or curriculum vita.

-Curriculum: Management, Supply Chain Management
+Curriculum: Supply Chain Management

-Core Courses (15 hours)
+Required Courses (18 hours)

 MGMT 6200 - Lean Project Management Principles